jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-05-20.md

 Minutes:

+* Postponed
+* Lee Taylor has made himself available to do a talk, and will help Renate gain a foot in the door.
+* InnovationHub may help with Venue.
+* House4Hack may also help - (Schalk).
-*
+* Lambda Luminaries - Andre.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 ================================================================================